Fenja/bringmit/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy to firebase

+Bump version in package.json, package-lock.json and the environment VERSION.

+Run `ng build` to build the project for production.
+The build artifacts will be stored in the `dist/` directory.

+Run `firebase deploy` to upload the freshly build version to the [webapp hosted by firebase](https://bringmit.web.app).

+Make sure that firebase tools are installed and you run `firebase login` beforehand.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).